meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 first set up as a circular, singly linked list where every element except the last points to a random successor.
 When compiled with `-DBASELINE`, only this initialization is done.

-[^prefetching]: We use random accesses because the CPU will detect and optimize sequential
+[^prefetching]: We access random elements because CPUs detect and optimize sequential
-    access by a technique called *[prefetching][]*, which would prevent us from determining access times.
+    access using a technique called *prefetching*, which would prevent us from determining access times.
+More on that later.

-[prefetching]: #prefetching

 ```c
 #define N 100000000  // 100 million